 Mark Isaac, Barrister, Tenth Floor St James Hall Chambers

 Mark was admitted to the NSW Bar in May 2021.
 Prior to coming to the Bar, he obtained his degree in Bachelor of Laws at the University of Auckland and was admitted to the High Court of New Zealand in 2014.
-He has gained experience working as a solicitor at Willis & Bowring and appearing in NSW Civil and Administrative Tribunal, Local and District Courts, the Federal Circuit and Family Court of Australia and the Supreme Court.
-Mark is building a strong practice in equity, bankruptcy & insolvency and commercial disputes.
-He also practises in appellate law, building and construction and real property.
+Mark appears regularly in the NSW Civil and Administrative Tribunal, Local, District and Supreme Courts.
+Mark’s practice is primarily focused on strata disputes, residential building disputes, and real property disputes.

 Paul Folino-Gallo, Barrister, Third Floor Wentworth Chambers